open-component-model/ocm-website/content/docs/overview/project.md

 - [OCM Core Library](https://github.com/open-component-model/ocm#ocm-library) - The `ocm` core library contains an API for interacting with OCM elements.
 A guided tour on how to work with the library can be found [here](https://github.com/open-component-model/ocm/tree/main/examples/lib/tour#readme).
 - [OCM CLI](https://github.com/open-component-model/ocm#ocm-cli) - With the `ocm` command line interface end users can interact with OCM elements, helping them create component versions and embed them in CI and CD processes.
 Examples can be found in [this Makefile](https://github.com/open-component-model/ocm/blob/main/examples/make/Makefile).
 - [OCM Controller](https://github.com/open-component-model/ocm-controller) - The `ocm-controllers` are designed to enable the automated deployment of software using the [Open Component Model](https://ocm.software) and Flux.
 - [OCM Website](https://github.com/open-component-model/ocm-website) - The `ocm-website` you are currently visiting.
-It is built using Hugo and hosted on Netlify.
+It is built using Hugo and hosted on Github Pages.